EOSIO/eosio.cdt/docs/06_how-to-guides/05_authorization/how_to_restrict_access_to_an_action_by_user.md

 }
 ```

-Don't forget to inlcude the right libraries to your include path, for example your build command line should look like this
+__Note__ Don't forget to inlcude the right libraries to your include path, for example your build command line should look like this
 ```sh
 cd /local_path_to/eosio.cdt/examples/hello/
 mkdir build